 Food Wars! centers around the tale of Sōma Yukihira and his adventures at an elite culinary school.
 Foodies will notice that the show is not only hilarious, but also wholly accurate when it comes to cooking technique.
 The recipes in the show, as well as in the original manga, were actually contributed by famous Japanese chef Yuki Morisaki, so they’re something you could actually cook and come up with edible results.

 Reminiscent of the silliness of Yakitate!!
 Japan but executed with more attention to detail, Food Wars! is a terrific watch.
-Just come knowing you’re going to be hungry, or better yet, bring snacks before you sit down for your viewing marathon. —C.B.
+Just come knowing you’re going to be hungry, or better yet, bring snacks before you sit down for your viewing marathon.
+Season 2 of the series hits Hulu March 18. —C.B.

 4) Death Parade